RamenVentures/Operating-Manual/README.md

 More specifically, we aspire to invest in companies that meet the following criteria:

 - **Mission**: You are working to improve the lives of billions (happier, healthier, wealthier, or wiser) or improve the long-term future of humanity.
-- **Types of Problems**: Some examples include (but aren't limited to): education, food, health and longevity, financial empowerment, energy production and storage, carbon sequestration, transportation, etc.
+- **Types of Problems**: Some examples include (but aren't limited to): aerospace, AI, decarbonization, education, energy, food, health and longevity, financial empowerment, transportation, etc.
-- **Enabling Technology**: Uses a new or novel technology to change the World. (ie: VR/AR, AI, Quantum Computing, or some other Frontier Technology.)
+- **Emerging Science and Tech**: Uses a new or novel technology to change the World. (ie: VR/AR, AI, Quantum Computing, or some other Frontier Technology.)
 - **Stage**: Pre-Seed (ish):
 	- **Market**: You've found early adopters in a market that could be big in the future.
 	- **Problem**: You've validated a problem that's important, painful, valuable, and underserved.